thd-nks/PracticeC/README.md

 **REQUIRES Libsodium**

-Each folder contains CMakeLists file for building and the application code.
+Client and Server folders contain CMakeLists file for building and the application code.
+Utilities folder contains shared data and functions.

 Building the project:
 * Open a folder in terminal, then execute: